gaceladri/meta_relational_A3C/README.md

-# Meta-Relational-A3C
+# Meta Relational A3C
 Meta Learner A3C Algorithm with a Neural Relational Memory Module

-(Work in progress)
+## Results

+## Usage

-To install the dependencies run
+To install the dependencies run:

 > pip install -r requeriments.txt

-To run the algorithm run
+To run the algorithm:

 > python agent.py